 - Direct database writes for urgent records

-- Collaboration with Epic to optimize API
+- Collaboration with the EHR vendor or integration team to optimize API usage

 Best Practices for Medical OCR